RuthRainbow/TravSales/README.markdown

 See the TODO file in this directory for a sort of sketchy roadmap of intended improvements.
 ***

 My plan is to convert this into a hierarchical genetic algorithm.
-At the moment the implementation involves two jobs chained together.
+The implementation starts from a single job, chaining a configurable number of hierarchical jobs.

+To compile:
+From the project directory run 'mvn clean compile assembly:single' (requires Maven!)

+To run:
+Start your Hadoop cluster, then run './hadoop -jar projectdirectory/target/TravSales...jar'

 ##Command line parameters
 -----